dxAdam/Kernel_Development/README.md

 The functions we wrote are located in [on_demand.c](https://github.com/dxAdam/Systems_Software/blob/adam/virtual_memory/on_demand.c).

 ## user_threads
 This project involved implementing a user level pthreads-like library.
-The library contained functions implementing the initialization and creation of threads, yielding and joining threads, and the termination of threads.
+The library contains functions handling the initialization and creation of threads, yielding and joining threads, and the termination of threads.

 The functions we wrote are located in [pet_thread.c](https://github.com/dxAdam/Systems_Software/blob/adam/user_threads/pet_thread.c).